joseph-j-12/CppEngine/README.md

 shapeTemplate1.points[2] = Vec2D( 10,  10);
 shapeTemplate1.points[3] = Vec2D( 10, -10);
 ```
+The template should be a convex shape.
+If convex shape is needed, separate the shape into convex shapes and add them as two colliders.

 This template is **not owned by the collider**.
 It acts as a reference that multiple colliders can point to.